-How to Reduce Property Investing Risks – Courage Pot
+How to Reduce Property Investing Risks with a Courage Pot

 Learn how we reduce property risk with a Courage Pot.
 It’s the number one tip we do for every property…we started this after losing money on property in the past.
 It will help you to survive recessions, property crashes and unforseen problems.

 - Here’s a link to the Six Figure Summit 2 day property conference I’m going to next week.

 - The book on habits that Sarah read this week is: The Slight Edge — by Jeff Olson

 - Going to TEDx was a great experience and I reccomend it to anyone who is already a public speaker or considering doing it.

 We have had some really bad experiences over the years, where unexpected costs have arisen.
 For example, we had 50% of our Buy-to-Let properties vacant at the same time—we were bleeding money and living on the breadline.

 We’ve learned from that experience.
 We now have a “Courage Pot” which contains 6 months of business expenses in cash, which we can liquidate within a month or less.
 This pot is divided into separate savings accounts, that we don’t touch.